Cops and Robber -- When Capturing is not Surrounding: Explicit Graphs and Constructions

-\item Lastly, if the robber starts on a vertex~$\{2,y\}$ for~$y \in \{3, \ldots, n-1\}$, then the cop on~$\{2,y\}$ moves to~$\{1,y\}$ and each cop on~$\{1,x\}$ for~$x \in \{3, \ldots, n\}$ moves to~$\{y,x\}$. \end{itemize}
+\item Lastly, if the robber starts on a vertex~$\{2,y\}$ for~$y \in \{3, \ldots, n-1\}$, then the cop on~$\{2,y\}$ moves to~$\{1,y\}$, and each cop on~$\{1,x\}$ for~$x \in \{3, \ldots, n\}$ moves to~$\{y,x\}$. \end{itemize}

-For the claimed lower bounds on $c_{E}(L(K_n))$ and $c_{E,{\rm r}}(L(K_n))$, consider a number $k$ of edge cops on~$L(K_n)$.
-We provide a strategy for the robber to avoid being surrounded indefinitely.
-To this end, recall that each edge cop occupies an edge of~$L(K_n)$, corresponding to a copy of~$P_3$ (the path on two edges) in~$K_n$.
+We now consider the lower bounds on~$c_{E}(L(K_n))$ and~$c_{E, \mathrm{r}}(L(K_n))$, and describe an evasion strategy for the robber, provided that the number~$k$ of edge cops is sufficiently small (an exact bound will be determined later for both versions).
+To this end, recall that each edge cop occupies an edge of~$L(K_n)$ that corresponds to a copy of~$P_3$ (the path on two edges) in~$K_n$.
 Each such~$P_3$ has a \emph{midpoint} and two \emph{leaves}, each being a vertex of~$K_n$.
 An edge cop moving one step from~$e_1$ to~$e_2$ in~$L(K_n)$ corresponds to~$P_3^1$ and~$P_3^2$ in~$K_n$.
-Here~$P_3^1$ shares and edge with~$P_3^2$, and thus the midpoint of~$P_3^2$ is contained (as midpoint or leaf) in~$P_3^1$.
-At the moment the robber is surrounded while occupying vertex~$\{u,w\}$ of~$L(K_n)$, the edge cops occupy all~$n-2$ edges of~$L(K_n)$ corresponding to~$P_3$'s in~$K_n$ with midpoint~$u$ and leaf~$w$, as well as all~$n-2$ edges of~$L(K_n)$ corresponding to~$P_3$'s in~$K_n$ with midpoint~$w$ and leaf~$u$.
-Thus, in the previous step, each of~$u$ and~$w$ was contained in at least~$n-2$ of the edge cops' $P_3$'s.
+Here~$P_3^1$ shares an edge with~$P_3^2$, and thus, the midpoint of~$P_3^2$ is contained (as a midpoint or leaf) in~$P_3^1$.
+At the moment that the robber gets surrounded on a vertex~$\{u,v\}$ of~$L(K_n)$, the edge cops occupy all~$n-2$ edges of~$L(K_n)$ corresponding to~$P_3$'s in~$K_n$ with midpoint~$u$ and leaf~$v$, as well as all~$n-2$ edges of~$L(K_n)$ corresponding to~$P_3$'s in~$K_n$ with midpoint~$v$ and leaf~$u$.
+Thus, in the step immediately preceding the surround, each of~$u$ and~$v$ was contained in the~$P_3$ of at least~$n-2$ edge cops.

-With this in mind, for any vertex~$v$ of~$K_n$ let~$p(v)$ be the total number of edge cops whose corresponding copy of~$P_3$ contains~$v$.
-Then, the robber never gets surrounded if he can assure to always end his turn on a vertex $\{u,v\}$ with $p(v) < n-2$.
-With~$k$ edge cops in total, each corresponding to a~$P_3$, we have
+With this in mind, for any vertex~$v$ of~$K_n$ and point in time~$t \in \N$, let~$p^t(v)$ be the number of edge cops whose corresponding~$P_3$ contains~$v$ before the~$t$-th turn of the robber.
+Similarly, let~$q^t(v)$ be the number of edge cops whose corresponding~$P_3$ contains~$v$ as a midpoint.
+For all~$v \in [n]$ and~$t \geq 2$, it holds that

-We shall assure that the robber always ends his turn on some~$\{u,v\}$ with~$p(v)$ being \enquote{sufficiently low}, provided the number~$k$ of edge cops is small.